librenms/librenms/doc/Extensions/Applications.md

 $mysql_port = 3306;
 ```

-Note that depending on your MySQL installation (chrooted install for example), you may have to specify 127.0.0.1 instead of localhost.
-Localhost make a MySQL connexion via the mysql socket, while 127.0.0.1 make a standard netzwork connexion to mysql.
+Note that depending on your MySQL installation (chrooted install for example),
+you may have to specify 127.0.0.1 instead of localhost.
+Localhost make
+a MySQL connexion via the mysql socket, while 127.0.0.1 make a standard
+IP connexion to mysql.

 5: Edit your snmpd.conf file and add: